 Standard 1.3.2 - Vitamins and Minerals regulates the addition of vitamins and minerals to foods other than to special purpose food.
-Unless stated otherwise in the Code, a vitamin or mineral may be added to a (general purpose) food only if: a) the addition of that vitamin or mineral is permitted by the Code in section S17-4; and b) the vitamin or mineral is in a permitted form specified in sections S17-2 and S17-3 of Schedule 17 - Vitamins and Minerals.
+Unless stated otherwise in the Code, a vitamin or mineral may be added to a (general purpose) food only if the addition of that vitamin or mineral is permitted in the table to section S17-4, which is in Schedule 17 - Vitamins and Minerals; and the vitamin or mineral is in a permitted form specified in the tables to sections S17-2 and S17-3.

-The addition of vitamins and minerals to food listed in section S17-4 is regulated by establishing specific maximum levels as appropriate.
+The addition of vitamins and minerals to food listed in the table to section S17-4 is regulated by establishing specific maximum levels as appropriate.
 These maximum levels comprise per reference quantity: i) maximum claim and ii) maximum permitted quantity.
 A maximum claim is prescribed for most nutrient-food combinations whereas a maximum permitted quantity is prescribed only when needed to manage the risk of excess intake of a vitamin or mineral or when a maximum claim is not established.